The New Production option of the Load Production window is designed for creating a production from scratch.

 Close SCS (or Cancel): See the description of this button under Load Production Window.

-Tip: The New Production option provides an easy way to set up cue files for events such as drama or vocal festivals, when visting groups or individuals may arrive with their cues or backing tracks on a USB drive.
+Tip: The New Production option provides an easy way to set up cue files for events such as drama or vocal festivals, when visiting groups or individuals may arrive with their cues or backing tracks on a USB drive.
 For example, a group named Downtown Players turns up with a dozen or so audio files on a USB stick - and hopefully a copy of their script.
 Just select New Production, enter Downtown Players against Name of Production and click Create a new Cue File from the above.
 Plug in the USB stick and allow Windows File Explorer to display the files on that drive.
 Now select and drag each required file from the drive to the SCS Editor (in the Editor Cue List).
 The files should preferably be selected and dragged in the order required for the production to save having to subsequently re-order the cues in SCS.
 See Drag and Drop for more info.

 Note that if the above is carried out immediately before the group or individual performs, then it is not necessary to save the cue file - although you obviously would if there was to be another performance later.
 If you are going to save the production and want to remove the USB stick, then you should first of all Collect your production files to allow SCS to copy the files from the USB stick to the hard drive (or other permanent drive).